Yacón: Use

 Generally, yacón is cultivated in different countries for food and medicinal use.
-Since 1960, this plant spread from South America to a lot of different countries around the world such as New Zealand, Japan and many other countries which lead to variable usages.
+Since 1960, cultivation has spread from South America to countries such as New Zealand and Japan.

 Food and storage

 The tubers can be eaten raw, boiled, dehydrated, roasted or processed into beverages, jams, syrup, vinegar, flour, chips and juice.
 If they are eaten fresh, they are sweet and crunchy.

 While usable-sized edible tubers develop fairly early in the season, they taste much sweeter after they have matured and have been exposed to some frost.
-After harvest tubers left in the sun to harden taste much better than those eaten immediately.
+After harvest, tubers left in the sun to harden taste much better than those eaten immediately.

 The harvested tubers can be stored over several months, however the fructooligosaccharide content decreases over time.
 If the storage temperature keeps at 1 degree, the turnover from fructooligosaccharides to glucose, fructose and sucrose will also slow down.

 Medicinal use

-Yacón is assumed to show different health promoting effects.
-The tubers contain phytoalexines, phenolic compounds and high concentrations of fructanes which are considered as bioactive compounds which are beneficial for human health.
+Yacón is believed to have health promoting effects.
+The tubers contain phytoalexines, phenolic compounds and high concentrations of fructanes, which are considered as bioactive compounds that are beneficial for human health.
 The leaves have been shown to be radical scavenging, cytoprotective and anti-hyperglycemic active.
-Generally, products of yacón are intensively investigated for medicinal usage because of its antidiabetic and hypoglycaemic effect.
-In the Andean folk medicine, yacón is used against liver and kidney disease whereas it is used against diabetes and digestions problems in Bolivia.
+There has been considerable research into yacón products for medicinal purposes because of its antidiabetic and hypoglycaemic effect.
+In Andean folk medicine, yacón is used against liver and kidney disease whereas, in Bolivia, it is used against diabetes and digestive problems.